Ukraine wants to search Iran plane crash site for possible missile debris

 “Canada and Canadians have many questions which will need to be answered.”

-Britain wants a transparent investigation, Prime Minister Boris Johnson’s spokesman said on Thursday following a call between the British leader and Zelenskiy.
+Britain wanted a transparent investigation, Prime Minister Boris Johnson’s spokesman said on Thursday following a call between the British leader and Zelenskiy.

 “The prime minister said that there needed to be a full credible and transparent investigation into what happened,” the spokesman said.